There you go again

-"There you go again" was a phrase spoken during the second presidential debate of 1980 by Republican presidential candidate Ronald Reagan to his Democratic opponent, incumbent President Jimmy Carter.
+"There you go again" was a phrase spoken during the second United States presidential debate of 1980 by Republican presidential candidate Ronald Reagan to his Democratic opponent, incumbent President Jimmy Carter.
 Reagan would use the line in a few debates over the years, always in a way intended to disarm his opponent.

 "There you go again" emerged as a defining phrase of the 1980 presidential election.
 The phrase has endured in the political lexicon in news headlines, as a way to quickly imply that an opponent is engaged in hyperbole or even hysterical comments.

 Context

 The second debate between Reagan and Carter of the 1980 presidential election year was held (October 28) a week before Election Day by the League of Women Voters.
 At one point, Carter went on the offensive against Reagan's record regarding Medicare.